 that migrate to striated muscles where they encyst

 .
 Diagnosis is usually made based on clinical symptoms and is confirmed by serology or identification of encysted or nonencysted larvae in biopsy or autopsy specimens.
 (From Global Health, Division of Parasitic Diseases and Malaria, CDC.)

 The worldwide incidence of trichinosis has decreased, but human infections continue to occur sporadically or in outbreaks, with estimates of ~10,000 cases annually.
 In addition to undercooked pork, infections have been transmitted by ingestion of game and other animals, including bear and walrus in North America and wild boar and horse in Europe.
-In the United States, about 20 infections ...
+In the United States, about 20 infections are ...